 Minnie’s Wonderful Christmastime Fireworks Show (11:15 pm) – Feast your eyes on a scintillating fireworks display, hosted by Minnie Mouse.
 See the sky light up in dazzling colors to the tune of favorite Christmas carols.

 Club Tinsel Dance Party (9:00 pm to 1 am) – Dance the night away at the Rockettower Plaza Stage.

 When it comes to this new event, there are a few notable things worth discussing.
 First, the return of Mickey’s Once Upon a Christmastime Parade.
 You might recall from 2021 Christmas at Walt Disney World Dates & Details: What’s Coming & Cancelled that no cavalcades or parades were announced back when holiday season details were first released.

 We speculated at the time that more announcements were likely coming, concerning things like the parade, Candlelight Processional, and other entertainment that it was still “too early” to announce.
 It does come as a surprise that Mickey’s Once Upon a Christmastime Parade is happening during the event.

-Second, the price.
+Most importantly, we should discuss the price increase.
 This is significantly more expensive than Disney After Hours Boo Bash.
 It costing more is not a huge surprise–Mickey’s Very Merry Christmas Party always averages higher prices than Mickey’s Not So Scary Halloween Party.